-If the feed rate is too fast, this can sometimes simply mean that the stove has become too dirty for the sensors to work properly.
-A good clean should sort this out.
+If the feed rate is too fast, this can sometimes mean that the stove has become too dirty for the sensors to work correctly.
+A good cleaning should sort this out.
 It’s certainly worth trying before calling an engineer.
 The feed rate not being controlled could also be a fault with the control board.

-If the auger bit will spin freely when it is not connected then the gearbox has failed and the motor will definitely need replacing.
+If the auger bit will spin freely when it is not connected, then the gearbox has failed, and the motor will need replacing.